mozilla/ecosystem-platform/docs/relying-parties/reference/query-parameters.md

 ### `entrypoint`

-If they user arrived at Firefox Accounts from within Firefox browser chrome, specify where in Firefox the user came from.
+If they user arrived at Mozilla accounts from within Firefox browser chrome, specify where in Firefox the user came from.

 ### `entrypoint_experiment` and `entrypoint_variation`